OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

     </tbody>
 </table>

-To view the CSR space for the AFU interface handle, go to the src/afu_top/AFU_INTF_CSR.xls file [here](https://github.com/OFS/ofs-d5005).
+To view the CSR space for the AFU interface handle, go to the src/afu_top/AFU_INTF_CSR.xls file [OFS D5005 FIM Github Branch].

 ## **6 Interconnect Fabric**
 <a name="interconnect"></a>